This is an unofficial fan-generated spec script, transcribed from the completed TV episode. Posted April 10, 2019.

 You are my sister, but I am king now.

-Jon and Sansa are walking together along Winterfell's covered walkways.
+Jon and Sansa walk together along Winterfell's covered walkways.
 It's clear that Jon is not pleased with Sansa, nor she with him.

 Will you start wearing a crown?